-Head over to the Get started guide to set up the new Sketch libraries.
+Head over to Design kits to set up the new Sketch libraries.

 Carbon offers four color themes.
 See the theming guidelines to learn how to use the themes, and visit the color migration guide to learn more about color tokens added in v10.

 Any v9 icons should be reviewed against the new icons before publishing.
 Wherever possible, replace old icons with an updated version.

 The typeface for Carbon remains IBM Plex.
 The type token architecture was redesigned for better clarity and flexibility, moving from a basic type scale model to a more robust token-based architecture.
 Work with your development team to discuss how this new architecture might affect your team’s workflow.

 Carbon v10 adheres to IBM Design Language motion standards, designed to bring unity and cohesion to all motion in a user interface.
 All interactions that include motion should abide by these standards.